bfjnaude/dnd/story.md

 The characters seek shelter at a local in Westbridge after a storm starts to kick up...

 Inkeeper: Darius
-Stout dark haired human man, taned skin hairy chest and forearms, mutton chops.
+Stout dark haired human man, tanned skin, hairy chest & forearms, mutton chops.